wilsonx2rt/andromeda/README.md

 ---
 #### General

-* A user should be able to create a new account.
+* A user should be able to create a new account by providing only the email address.
 * A user should be able to update his profile:
-  * First name, last name, email and password.
+    * `Username`, `First name`, `Last name`, `Email`,  `Password`, `Location`, `Phone` and `Profile Description`.
 * A user should be able to log in.
 * A user should be able to log out.
 * A user should be able to delete its account.

 #### Anonymous user can do:

-- View the list of the restaurants
+- View the list of the restaurants.
-- View the details of a restaurant
+- View the details of a restaurant.
-- View the contact page of your Luna project
+- View the contact page of your Luna project.
-- View the about page of your Luna project
+- View the about page of your Luna project.
+- Search/Filter for restaurants by string or category.
-- Search/Filter for restaurants by string or category
+- Search/Filter for reviews by string or category of the resturant.
-- Register himself on the website
+- Register himself on the website.

 #### Registered user can do:

-- Create a restaurant
+- Create a restaurant.
-- Create a review of a restaurant
+- Create a review of a restaurant.
-- View/Update/Delete a restaurant review of himself
+- View/Update/Delete a restaurant review of himself.
-- Like/Remove like a restaurant review
+- Like/Remove like a restaurant review.
-- Crate a comment on a restaurant review
+- Crate a comment on a restaurant review.
-- Like/Remove like a comment
+- Like/Remove like a comment.
+- - Reset his password.
-- Update his userprofile
+- Update his userprofile.
-- Reset his password
+- Delete his profile.
+- Delete the resturant he created.

 ---